Flemera/FlemeraMC-Launcher/README.md

 FlemeraMC Launcher is the custom launcher for **Flemera’s modded Minecraft servers**.
 It automatically installs the correct Minecraft version, modpacks, configurations, and Java if needed — allowing players to join with **a single click**.

-No manual setup, no mod troubleshooting, no mismatch errors — the launcher handles everything.

 > <p align="center">Originally forked from <a href="https://github.com/dscalzi/HeliosLauncher">HeliosLauncher</a>.
 Huge thanks to the original developers!</p>

 ----